-The blue bar is your MP or man appoints men as spent when casting abilities or using items that have mana costs.
-If you’re out of mana than your hero can’t cast abilities or use items that have many costs when selecting a hero you’ll be able to see detailed information about these bars such as what exact value they have and importantly you can see how much health and mana there are regenerating every second on the right side of these bars.
+The blue bar is your MP or mana points, means spent when casting abilities or using items that have mana costs.
+If you’re out of mana than your hero can’t cast abilities or use items that have many costs.
+When selecting a hero you’ll be able to see detailed information about these bars, such as what exact value they have, and importantly you can see how much health and mana there are regenerating every second on the right side of these bars.

-The health bars are a little different between types of units for creeps the bars are smaller and less pronounced to show their non hero units for heroes the bars are larger so you can better see which characters are heroes and they also show you what level the hero currently is.
+The health bars are a little different between types of units for creeps.
+The bars are smaller and less pronounced to show their non hero units for heroes.
+The bars are larger so you can better see which characters are heroes and they also show you what level the hero currently is.
 If you can’t be bothered to open the scoreboard to check hero levels.
-One difference between allied and enemy heroes is that for allies you can see a man a bar that represents their current percentage of Mana.
-To help you quickly recognize their fighting capabilities for enemy heroes mana bars aren’t available and they force you to click on them directly if you wish to know their Manapul.
+One difference between allied and enemy heroes is that for allies you can see a man a bar that represents their current percentage of mana.
+To help you quickly recognize their fighting capabilities for enemy heroes mana bars aren’t available and they force you to click on them directly if you wish to know their mana.

 Next we’ve got your hero stats.

 The most important details are right here next to your hero portrait.
 All of these icons change when your hero is affected whether due to an enemy ability or purchasing a new item.
 There are quick way to know how strong your hero is.
 Starting from the top.
 The sword indicates your average damage every time you hit a unit, hovering your cursor over these stats will reveal more detailed information in the more detailed version.
 You’ll see the minimum and maximum damage for every hit.
 The Shield icon indicating your armor determines how resistant you are to physical damage in, the more detailed information you’ll be able to see how much physical damage you reduce with your current armor, nearby that you’ll also be able to see your resistance for magical damage.